 The import and export functions can take special actions on the values before they are copied.
 Typically, only opaque data types that contain smart large objects have import and export functions defined for them.
 For example, the export function for such a data type might create a file on the client computer, write the smart-large-object data from the database to this file, and send the name of the client file as the data to store in the copy file.
-Similarly, the import function for such a data type might take the client filename from the copy file, open the client file, and load the large-object data from the smart-large-object data does not appear in the copy file; therefore, the copy file grows more slowly and is easier for users to read.
+Similarly, the import function for such a data type might take the client filename from the copy file, open the client file, and load the large-object data from the copy file into the database.
+The advantage of this design is that the smart-large-object data does not appear in the copy file; therefore, the copy file grows more slowly and is easier for users to read.